rishiba/doc_linux_kernel_workbook/doc/04_exporting_symbols.rst

 *   ``modprobe`` helps here and loads the modules which is needed by your module.

-*   What if there is circular dependancy between the modules?
+*   What if there is circular dependency between the modules?

 =============================================
 Module Exporting Some Functions and Variables